Swansea City | Black History Month

-The end of the season saw Williams claim a dream move to Premier League club Coventry City, in a deal that saw the club earn a £250,000 pay cheque.
-Something of a footballing nomad, during a career that took in over a dozen clubs, he would sign in at the Vetch Field on two other occasions, though with limited impact.
+The end of the season saw Williams make a dream move to Premier League club Coventry City, in a deal that saw the club earn a £250,000 fee.
+Something of a footballing nomad, during a career that took in over a dozen clubs, he would sign in at the Vetch Field on two further occasions.

 Des Lyttle was another player to follow a similar trajectory.
 The defender joined the Swans from non-league Worcester City, and went on to help the club reach the play-offs at the end of the 1992-93 season.

-It would prove to be his only campaign in Swansea colours, as his impressive performances had attracted the interest of Premier League Nottingham Forest for a fee of £375,00.
+It would prove to be his only campaign in Swansea colours, as his impressive performances had attracted the interest of Premier League Nottingham Forest, who swooped to seal a deal for a fee of £375,00.

-After playing for his country Jamaica in the 1998 World Cup in France, Walter Boyd - also known as the Black Pearl - was a surprise signing by then manager John Hollins.
+A handful of years later, after playing for Jamaica in the 1998 World Cup in France, Walter Boyd was a surprise signing by then manager John Hollins.

-A powerfully-built player, there was no denying his incredible ability on the ball, but with this you also had a man who tended to court controversy on and off the field.
+There was no denying his incredible ability on the ball, but Boyd was also a man who had a habit of courting controversy on and off the field.

-This was exemplified when he scored two goals on his debut against Rotherham United, but later that season was sent off in a fixture against Darlington having come on as a substitute only to see red before play had restarted.
+This was highlighted by the player scoring two goals on his debut against Rotherham United, but then being sent off later that season in a fixture against Darlington having come on as a substitute only to see red before play had restarted.

-His first season with the Swans saw him finish as joint top scorer in a side that won the Third Division Championship.
-His second and final season was interrupted by injuries, and he left the club at the end of the season, returning to play back home in Jamaica.
+His first season with the Swans saw him finish as joint topscorer in a side that won the Third Division title.
+His second and final season was interrupted by injuries, and he left the club at the end of that campaign, returning to play back home in Jamaica.

 At 6ft 4in inches tall, and with good ball control, Mamady Sidibe impressed in his short period at the Vetch Field.